ecembayindir/RAG-recommendation-bot/README.md

     </tbody>
   </table>

-  <p>The dataset is limited to 500 high-quality book entries for optimal performance.</p>
+  <p>The dataset in the app is limited to 500 high-quality book entries for optimal performance.</p>

   <h2>🚀 <strong>Getting Started</strong></h2>